 Kajabi is an American "all-in-one" platform for online course authors that combines a CMS system, marketing tools, payment processing, and video materials.
 Its greatest advantage is that it eliminates the need to use several separate services – the creator can prepare a page, launch a campaign, complete a sale, and manage product access all in one panel.
 For content-focused individuals, this is an enormous convenience.

 However, it is worth realizing that Kajabi is not an accounting system.
 Initially, the platform worked with the Stripe and PayPal payment processors, leaving invoices for the user to issue independently.
 Only recently was the Kajabi Payments module introduced, which allows generating invoices and adding tax in selected countries.
-Unfortunately, this feature is available exclusively for businesses registered in the USA, Canada, Australia, the United Arab Emirates, and several eurozone countries (including Austria, Germany, and Spain).
-Poland, the Czech Republic, and Slovakia are not on the list.
-In practice, a Polish Kajabi user cannot enable the invoicing option or the Sales Tax module.
+Unfortunately, this feature is available only for businesses registered in a limited list of countries (such as the USA, Canada, Australia, the United Arab Emirates, and several eurozone countries).
+Many markets are not on the list, so a Kajabi user in those countries cannot enable the invoicing option or the Sales Tax module.

 Furthermore, it is worth distinguishing an invoice from a sales confirmation.
 Kajabi sends the buyer a receipt – an email with payment information.
-Such a document does not contain all the data required by Polish regulations: the tax identification number (NIP), buyer's address, VAT rate, or product/service code.
+Such a document does not contain all the data required by regulations: the buyer's tax ID / VAT number, address, VAT rate, or product/service code.
 Official user guides suggest integration with an external invoicing tool, which removes the responsibility from Kajabi.
-For Polish creators, this means the need to find an alternative already at the sales planning stage.
+For creators, this means the need to find an alternative already at the sales planning stage.

 Stripe and Kajabi – What Can the Integration Do?